-For each investment the Manager shall seek, as part of a systematic and documented process, to identify and avoid, and if avoidance is not possible, mitigate and manage negative impact risks.
+For each investment the Manager shall seek, as part of a systematic and documented process, to identify and avoid, and if avoidance is not possible, mitigate and manage Environmental, Social and Governance (ESG) risks.
 Where appropriate, the Manager shall engage with the investee to seek its commitment to take action to address potential gaps in current investee systems, processes, and standards, using an approach aligned with good international industry practice.
-As part of portfolio management, the Manager shall monitor investees' negative impact risk and performance, and where appropriate, engage with the investee to address gaps and unexpected events.
+As part of portfolio management, the Manager shall monitor investees' ESG risk and performance, and where appropriate, engage with the investee to address gaps and unexpected events.

-Our internal Impact & Negative Impact Risk Policy and Procedures document our process for identifying, assessing, addressing, monitoring, and managing potential negative impacts, including impact risk and negative impact risks.
-As outlined in Principle 4, we define impact risk as risks to the end impact being achieved and negative impact risks as the risk that factors internal to the portfolio partners' operations would cause material harm.
-In the due diligence stage, the Impact Scorecard helps staff identify and assess unexpected negative impact risk as well as various negative impact risks, such as: alignment or mission drift; internal policies; diversity, equity, & inclusion (DEI) policies and practices; and the gender diversity of the senior management team and Board of Directors.
-Material impact and negative impact risks are identified in the internal due diligence memos and discussed with our credit committees.
+Our internal Impact & ESG Policy and Procedures document our process for identifying, assessing, addressing, monitoring, and managing potential negative impacts, including impact risk and ESG risks.
+As outlined in Principle 4, we define impact risk as risks to the end impact being achieved and ESG risks as the risk that environmental, social, and governance factors internal to the portfolio partners' operations would cause material harm.
+In the due diligence stage, the Impact Scorecard helps staff identify and assess unexpected negative impact risk as well as various ESG risks, such as: alignment or mission drift; internal ESG policies; whether portfolio partners have internal Environmental & Social (E&S) or ESG Action Plans; diversity, equity, & inclusion (DEI) policies and practices; and the gender diversity of the senior management team and Board of Directors.
+Material impact and ESG risks are identified in the internal due diligence memos and discussed with our credit committees.

-All of our negative impact risk practices are based on industry best practice; the specific industry standard utilized varies depending on sector and geography, and metrics are aligned with the Sustainability Accounting Standards Board (SASB) and the Global Reporting Initiative (GRI), where relevant.
+All of our ESG practices are based on industry best practice; the specific industry standard utilized varies depending on sector and geography, and metrics are aligned with the Sustainability Accounting Standards Board (SASB) and the Global Reporting Initiative (GRI), where relevant.
 For example, loan documentation for non-US based portfolio partners often includes requirements that the portfolio partner adhere to the IFC's Performance Standards, which define portfolio partners' responsibilities for managing their environmental and social risks across eight categories, and often includes exclusions based on the IFC Exclusion List, which outlines industries, projects, and activities that should be excluded from investment opportunities.
 In the US, many of our portfolio partners are certified community development financial institutions (CDFIs) by the US Treasury Department.
-This designation mandates that CDFIs have an impact mission, serve underserved target markets, and maintain accountability to their defined target market, which encourages impact alignment and mitigates negative impact risk.
+This designation mandates that CDFIs have an impact mission, serve underserved target markets, and maintain accountability to their defined target market, which encourages impact alignment and mitigates ESG risk.

 While not a requirement, many of the underlying microfinance institutions and fintech companies in our portfolio endorse the Client Protection Standards (formerly under the SMART Campaign brand), which are a set of standards to help financial service providers practice good ethics and smart business and emphasizes client protection in lending practices.
 In addition, several of our small business lenders endorse the Small Business Borrowers' Bill of Rights, which outlines six fundamental financing rights that all small businesses deserve, and several of our portfolio partners are also Certified B Corporations or have completed the B Impact Assessment and disclosed the results to us.
 Lastly, several of our portfolio partners are either signatories to the Impact Principles or the UN Principles for Responsible Investment and thus publicly disclose their practices.
-These third-party standards and certifications enable us to avoid and mitigate against mission alignment risk and unexpected negative impact risks, as they mandate either an extensive disclosure of practice or ensure a certain minimum standard above and beyond legal requirements.
+These third-party standards and certifications enable us to avoid and mitigate against mission alignment risk, unexpected negative impact risk, and certain ESG risks, as they mandate either an extensive disclosure of practice or ensure a certain minimum standard above and beyond legal requirements.